 Post Grad.
 Diploma in Education (DMS Ed.); Cert Ed.

 I work with individuals, couples and young people.
-I currently run a private counselling practice from clinics in Tonbridge, Sidcup and Tunbridge Wells and take referrals from local schools and Employee Assistance Agencies..
+I currently run a private counselling practice from clinics in Tonbridge and Sidcup and take referrals from local schools, colleges, Barnardo's and Employee Assistance Agencies.
 I am also a Staff Support Counsellor for KCC and the NHS.
-In the past I have worked as a Student Counsellor at Brighton University, University of Creative Arts (UCA) and for West Kent Primary Care Trust taking referrals from GPs.
+In the past I have worked as a Student Counsellor at Brighton University, University of Creative Arts (UCA) and Bird College, and for West Kent Primary Care Trust taking referrals from GPs.

-I am also available as a Supervisor for other Counsellors, experienced or in training.
+I am available as a Supervisor for other Counsellors, experienced or in training.